Branching States as The Emergent Structure of a Quantum Universe: Abstract

 \section{Abstract}

-Quantum Darwinism builds on decoherence theory to explain the emergence of classical behavior within a quantum universe.
-We demonstrate that the differential geometric underpinnings of quantum mechanics provide a uniquely informative window into the structure of correlations needed to validate Quantum Darwinism.
-This leads us to two crucial insights about the emergence of classical phenomenology, centered around the nullity of quantum discord.
-First, we show that the so-called branching structure of the joint state of system and environment is the only one compatible with zero discord.
-Second, we prove that for small, but nonzero discord, the structure of the globally pure state is arbitrarily close to the branching form.
-These provide strong evidence that this class of branching states is the only one compatible with the emergence of classical phenomenology, as described in Quantum Darwinism.
+Quantum Darwinism builds on decoherence theory to explain the emergence of classical behavior in a fundamentally quantum universe. {Within this framework we prove two crucial insights about the emergence of classical phenomenology, centered around quantum discord as the measure of quantumness of correlations.} First, we show that the so-called branching structure of the joint state of the system and environment is the only one compatible with zero discord.
+Second, we prove that for small but nonzero discord and for good but not perfect decoherence, the structure of the globally pure state must be arbitrarily close to the branching form, with each branch exhibiting low entanglement.
+Our results significantly improve on previous bounds and reinforce the existing evidence that this class of branching states is the only one compatible with the emergence of classical phenomenology, as described by Quantum Darwinism.

 Why does the world appear classical?
 Despite striking successes in describing our quantum universe, understanding the quantum-to-classical transition is still an enigma.
 The core issue originates in understanding the emergence of macroscopic, predominantly classical, behavior from the specificity of microscopic quantum dynamics.
 More than a century after its development, quantum mechanics now offers a plethora of techniques to exploit when probing the classical limit: $\hbar \to 0$ approaches (saddle point approximations in path-integrals and WKB theory), coherent states, and high-temperature thermal states are a few that come to mind.